conradoqg/naivecoin/README.md

 ## Command-line Client

-**WARNING** - Command-line options are currently overridden by our automated launch script in GUI-Mode, this will be changed in future Releases.
+**WARNING** - Command-line options are currently overridden by our automated launch script in GUI-Mode.
+This will be changed in future Releases.

-If you are sure you want to use Command-line options, you must use Core without the GUI, visit `concord-core-dir/bin` and run any of the following options:
+If you are sure you want to use Command-line options, you must use Core without the GUI.
+Visit `concord-core-dir/bin` and run any of the following options:

 ```sh
 # Command-line options